githedgehog/dplane-rpc/README.md

 |       | type  |     |route|
 +-------+-------+-----+-----+
 ```
-because there is only one match type Mtype = Object-type with one value 'type route'.
+because there is only one match type `Mtype = Object-type` with one value `type route`.
-If additional filtering was desired so that only the routes of VRFs 100, 200 and 300 were wanted, an additional match type VrfId could be added with those values and the encoding be would be:
+If additional filtering was desired so that only the routes of VRFs 100, 200 and 300 were wanted, an additional match type `VrfId` could be added with those values and the encoding be would be:

 ```
 +-------+-------+-----+-----++-------+-----+-----+-----+-----+